Hillcrest High School (South Africa): History

 The school has a student population just under 1200, and academic staff of more than 52.

 Over the years the school has had learners in the top 30 candidates in the Natal Senior Certificate examinations, has obtained Matric exemption rates of up to 80%, has featured consistently in academic extension olympiads.
 Learners have represented KwaZulu-Natal in sports and cultural activities.

 The school was the first in KwaZulu-Natal to introduce the Craft, Design and Technology subject in 1991, a bridging programme in 1992, Teacher Assistant programme in 1993, and Zulu for all Grade 8 and 9 learners in 2000.

 Sports facilities include three netball courts, a quarter astro turf, four hockey fields, two rugby/soccer fields, three cricket pitches and a multi-purpose indoor centre.
 The Inanda Road property is used for hockey, cricket and soccer.

 Parents were largely responsible for the levelling and grassing of the Belvedere Field which was opened in 1984.
 The most successful fund raising ventures to date have provided a swimming pool opened in 1986, a Media Centre opened in 1987 and the multi-purpose indoor centre opened in 2020.
 1991 saw the completion of two Art Studios and The Cage Theatre.

 During 1999 the school's governing body embarked on a major upgrade of the school's Information Technology facilities.
 Structural improvements were made to the library to allow the installation of more computers for research and Internet access.
 A new server and 30 computers were installed in the Computer Room.
 25 more computers were installed in the Typing Room to allow the introduction of Computyping, a subject which teaches word processing instead of typing.

 In February 1991 the parents of the school voted to assume Model B status, opening the doors to learners of all race groups.
 In August 1992, along with most schools controlled by the Department of Education and Culture (House of Assembly), Hillcrest High became a state-aided school.
 The management and control of the school is invested in its Governing Body.
 In terms of the South African Schools Act of 1996, Hillcrest High is now a public school.

 Academics

 School-leavers write the KwaZulu-Natal Department of Education exams.

 Sports

-Usually in June, Hillcrest High competes in its Derby Day event against local rivals Kloof High School.
-Another notable rivalry is between the school and its sister school Carter High, located in Pietermaritzburg.
-On both of these Derby Days, rugby forms the focal point (with the culmination of the day being the 1st XV match), with netball and hockey also being played.
-Derby Days are usually hosted at either of the participating school's grounds on a rotation basis (every year, the school who was hosted the previous year, hosts in the current year).

-Other sports include badminton, tennis, horse riding, soccer, chess, swimming, and waterpolo.
+Include rugby, rugby 7s, touch rugby, badminton, tennis, equestrian, soccer, chess, swimming, cricket and indoor and outdoor hockey.